Computation of Parameter Dependent Robust Invariant Sets for LPV Models with Guaranteed Performance: Numerical Examples

-We plot the set $\bm{\Breve{\mathcal{S}}}$ and the maximal RCI set $\bm{\Omega}_{\infty}$ obtained using geometric approach \cite{MPT3} in Fig.~\ref{fig:maximal invariant set for double integrator}.
-The geometric approach treats parameter as unknown but bounded signals and the control inputs are free from any state-feedback structure.
-Not surprisingly, the set $\bm{\Breve{\mathcal{S}}}$ (volume equal to $21.7907$) computed using the approach proposed in this paper is larger than the set the maximal RCI set $\bm{\Omega}_{\infty}$ (volume equal $19.3703$).
-Moreover, the overall representational complexity of the set $\bm{\Breve{\mathcal{S}}}$ is $8$, which is exactly half the complexity of the set $\bm{\Omega}_{\infty}$.
-These results show the benefits of using PD-RCI sets and PDCL in the LPV setting.
+For comparison, we plot the computed set $\bm{\Breve{\mathcal{S}}}$ and the maximal RCI set $\bm{\Omega}_{\infty}$ obtained using classical geometric approach \cite{MPT3} in Fig.~\ref{fig:maximal invariant set for double integrator}.
+The geometric approach treats parameter as unknown bounded signals, and the control input is free from any state-feedback structure.
+Not surprisingly, the set $\bm{\Breve{\mathcal{S}}}$ (volume $21.7907$) computed using the proposed approach was found to be larger than the maximal RCI set $\bm{\Omega}_{\infty}$ (volume $19.3703$).
+Moreover, the overall representational complexity of the set $\bm{\Breve{\mathcal{S}}}$ is just $8$, which is exactly half the complexity of the set $\bm{\Omega}_{\infty}$, this further demonstrates the benefits of using PD-RCI sets and PDCL in the LPV setting.